Doctor of Philosophy in English

 - A statement of approximately 500 words describing your interests, training, experience (including teaching experience), academic ability, and goals.

-- Letters of recommendation from three professors.
-Recommenders are strongly encouraged to submit their letters electronically.
-Paper letters must be submitted on the institution's letterhead, in a sealed envelope, addressed directly to the Graduate Director.
+- Three letters of recommendation.
 Letters should, if possible, speak to potential as a teacher, although they should primarily be focused on academic and scholarly ability.
+Recommenders are required to submit their letters electronically.

 All applicants must submit their graduate application online.
-All supplemental materials (transcripts, writing samples, letters of recommendation, etc.) may be attached electronically and submitted with the online application.
-Those who cannot submit supplemental materials electronically may mail them to the department:
+All supplemental materials (transcripts, writing samples, letters of recommendation, etc.) must be attached electronically and submitted with the online application.

 Ph.D. in English Degree Requirements